elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There may be multiple elements with the same name.
-This is typical with radio buttons and checkboxes. that case, form.elements[name] is a collection.
-These navigation properties do not depend on the tag structure.
-All control elements, no matter how deep they are in the form, are available in form.elements.
+  <div><strong>Interview Response:</strong> There might be several components with the same name, which is common when using radio buttons and checkboxes.
+The form.elements[name] is a collection in such a scenario, and these navigation features are independent of tag structure.
+Form.elements contain all control elements, no matter how deep they are in the form.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />